 Barry A. Shapiro

-Barry A. Shapiro Memorial Award for Excellence in Critical Care Management recognizes an individual who has made significant contributions to the design and/or implementation of evidence-based practice which has significantly impacted clinical, operational, or fiscal outcomes within their area of responsibility.
-The recipient receives an honorarium of $500, a plaque, and complimentary SCCM Congress registration.
+The Barry A. Shapiro Memorial Award for Excellence in Critical Care Management recognizes an individual who has made significant contributions to the design and/or implementation of evidence-based practice that has significantly impacted clinical, operational, or fiscal outcomes within the awardee’s area of responsibility.
+The awardee receives $500 and complimentary Society of Critical Care Medicine (SCCM) Critical Care Congress registration.

 The nominee must meet the following criteria:

-- Candidates must be nominated by an SCCM member in good standing or may self-nominate for the award.
+- Either self-nominate or be nominated by an SCCM member in good standing

-- Show a history of employment and be currently engaged in a clinical environment in a position of leadership as evidenced by leadership roles they have held or currently hold related to the clinical practice of critical care
+- Show a history of employment and be engaged in a clinical environment in a position of leadership as evidenced by leadership roles nominee has held or currently holds related to the clinical practice of critical care

 - Has the nominee met all of the eligibility criteria noted above?

-- Does the submission demonstrate the nominee made a significant contribution(s) to the design and/or implementation of evidence-based practice?
+- Has the nominee made a significant contribution(s) to the design and/or implementation of evidence-based practice?

-- Does the submission demonstrate the nominee has significantly impacted clinical, operational, or fiscal outcomes?
+- Has the nominee significantly impacted clinical, operational, or fiscal outcomes?

-- Does the submission demonstrate the use of the multiprofessional team in achieving the stated outcomes?
+- Has the nominee demonstrated the use of the multiprofessional team in achieving the stated outcomes?

-- Does the submission demonstrate the “Learn It, Deliver It, Measure It, and Improve It” quality improvement paradigm in regular use at the institution?
+- Has the nominee demonstrated the “Learn It, Deliver It, Measure It, and Improve It” quality improvement paradigm in regular use at the nominee’s institution?

 - Is the nominee a Fellow of the American College of Critical Care Medicine (FCCM) in good standing?

-- Does the intensive care unit meet the Leapfrog Group’s ICU Physician Staffing standard (IPS)
+- Does the intensive care unit (ICU) meet the Leapfrog Group’s ICU Physician Staffing (IPS) standard?

-- Hospitals fulfilling the IPS Standard will operate adult or pediatric general medical and/or surgical ICUs and neurological ICUs that are managed or co-managed by intensivists who:
+- Hospitals fulfilling the IPS standard operate adult or pediatric general medical and/or surgical ICUs and neurologic ICUs that are managed or comanaged by intensivists who:

 - Are present during daytime hours and provide clinical care exclusively in the ICU

-- When not present on site or via telemedicine, returns pages at least 95% of the time, (i) within five minutes and (ii) arranges for a FCCS-certified physician or physician extender to reach ICU patients within five minutes.
+- When not present on site or via telemedicine, return pages at least 95% of the time (i) within five minutes and (ii) arrange for a physician or physician extender certified in Fundamental Critical Care Support (FCCS) to reach ICU patients within five minutes.

 Selection and Notification

-A subcommittee of the Board of Regents, which reports to the SCCM Awards Committee, selects the award recipient by ranking all of the qualifying submissions.
-The nominee with the highest ranking will be selected for the award.
-The selection committee may not present an award in a given year should it find that no candidate meets minimum criteria.
-The recommendation will be forwarded to the Executive Committee for final review.
+The Awards Committee of the American College of Critical Care Medicine (ACCM) Board of Regents selects the awardee by ranking the qualifying submissions.
+The committee forwards the nominee with the highest ranking to the Board of Regents for approval.
+The Board of Regents in turn forwards the nominee to the Executive Committee for final approval.
+The Awards Committee might not present an award in a given year should it find that no candidate meets minimum criteria.